mwertich/CIL/README.md

 Furthermore, you need to specify your ethz username on the cluster so that the data gets stored at scratch on the cluster or point to a local path where predictions_temp can be stored:

-## 4. Learn Metamodel by loading all predictions/uncertainties and utilizing Mixture of Experts Ensembling, and Inverse Uncertainty Averaging
+### 4. Learn Metamodel by loading all predictions/uncertainties and utilizing Mixture of Experts Ensembling, and Inverse Uncertainty Averaging

 Then call the final metamodel training with:

     python src/finetune_metamodel.py --train-list train_list_small.txt --val-list val_list_small.txt --predictions-temp-root /work/scratch/<user>/predictions_temp --cluster-root /cluster/courses/cil/monocular_depth/data

 The model is stored under models/final_metamodel.pth and can be loaded from there

+## Evaluate the existing model

+In order to evaluate an existing model you should run the evaluate_notebook.py script.
+The exact command is:

+    python src/evaluate_model.py -p <path_to_evaluated_model>

+This script will print the uncertainty sestimation quality metrics as well as depth estimation quality metrics.